-If you are dating someone who also is seeing other people, it’s not necessarily an affair.
+If you are single and dating someone who also is dating other people, it’s not necessarily an affair

-In marriage and other committed relationships, there are two kinds of affairs, adultery, cheating, or unfaithfulness that can occur.
+In marriage and engagement, there are two kinds of affairs (also called adultery, cheating, or unfaithfulness) that can occur.
 One is called sexual infidelity and the other is called emotional infidelity.

 “What about lustful eyes, pornography, or fantasies about others?”

-Although everyone draws the line differently on what is unfaithfulness, the above definition is the one used by marriage and family therapists in the United States.
-It does not include such things as visiting a topless bar, strip club, viewing pornography, lustful gazes, or fantasies about others, although it could be argued that those behaviors are unfaithful as well.
-But, if we start going in that direction, we would have to say that lying, the misspending of money and overeating are also kinds of unfaithfulness, until our definition of what is an affair would have no meaning.
+Although everyone draws the line differently on what is unfaithfulness, the above definitions are the ones used by marriage and family therapists in the United States.
+They do not include such things as visiting topless bars, strip clubs, viewing pornography, lustful gazes, or fantasies about others, although those behaviors also break trust and damage relationships.

 “Does this mean that if I have an intimate conversation with my friend, I may be committing emotional infidelity?”

-Only if you’re talking to her secretly and your talking violates what you and your spouse agree is inappropriate or understand as inappropriate.
+Only if you’re talking to her: 1) secretly and, 2) your talking violates what you and your spouse agree is appropriate or understand as appropriate.
 The best way to find out is to ask your spouse or partner first.
 If he or she thinks it’s fine, then you can consider that it is not infidelity.
 If you can’t ask because you are afraid of your spouse’s or significant other’s response, then there is a good chance that you are being unfaithful.